 Keep dinner simple tonight with this quick and easy Cheesy Cauliflower!
-Blanched cauliflower is mixed with a homemade stovetop cheddar cheese sauce to create the most comforting, low carb, and kid-friendly side dish.
+Blanched cauliflower is mixed with a homemade stovetop cheddar cheese sauce to create the most comforting, and kid-friendly side dish.

 Easy cheesy cauliflower recipe

 There’s no arguing that cheese sauce makes everything better.
 It can be a real life-saver when you’re trying to feed your family vegetables too.
 Just like my Cheesy Broccoli and Cheesy Brussels Sprouts, this Cheesy Cauliflower side dish will save the day and rescue you from picky eaters!

 Cauliflower florets are blanched in boiling water before you take a few minutes to whisk the cheddar cheese sauce together on the stove.
 Combine the two together and voila!
 You have a perfectly savory and comforting cheesy side dish that’s so much better than storebought.

 Cook the cauliflower first so you can just throw it into the finished cheese sauce.
 It’s a really easy process:

 - Bring a large pot of salted water to a boil.